Inedo/inedo-docs/ProGet/feeds/nuget.md

 ### NuGet V3 API {#nuget-v3 data-title="NuGet V3 API"}

-Both NuGet.org and the NuGet client tools support two different API protocols -- ODATA (v2) and JSON-LD (v3) -- and now ProGet does as well.
+Both NuGet.org and the NuGet client tools support two different API protocols: ODATA (v2) and JSON-LD (v3).
+ProGet 5.3 and later supports both, and earlier versions support only ODATA (v2).

 When JSON-LD (v3) is enabled on a NuGet feed, the v3 API URL will be shown on the NuGet feed page, and both ODATA (v2) and JSON-LD (v3) may be used once enabled: